garris/cssRegressionTestingWithBackstopJS/readme.md

 <strong>If you don't already have a global PhantomJS install...</strong>

-Well then, this is your lucky day! <a href="http://phantomjs.org/download.html">PhantomJS</a> is a headless web browser.
+...then, this is your lucky day! <a href="http://phantomjs.org/download.html">PhantomJS</a> is a headless web browser.
 It does everything a web browser does, except display content to the screen.

 ```
 $ sudo npm install phantomjs